CS2103AUG2016-T13-C3/addressbook-level4/docs/UserGuide.md

 Examples:
 * `delete e2`<br>
-  Deletes the 2nd task in the currently showing events list.
+  Deletes the 2nd task in the currently showing schedule list, if present.
 * `delete f1`<br>
-  Deletes the 1st task in the currently showing floating task list.
+  Deletes the 1st task in the currently showing to-do list, if present.
+* `delete d5`<br>
+  Deletes the 5th task in the currently showing deadline list, if present.
 <!--- @@author --->

 <!--- @@author A0129595N --->